World > Africa > Western Africa > Burkina Faso

 • Have evacuation plans that do not rely on U.S. government assistance.

-• Take steps to mitigate the risk of becoming a victim of violence, including limiting trips to locations frequented by Westerners.
+• Take steps to lower your risk of becoming a victim of violence, including limiting trips to places frequented by tourists.

 • Do not physically resist any robbery attempt.